On 1 July 2026, the Ministry of Housing and Urban Development is now part of the new Ministry for Cities, Environment, Regions and Transport.

 Data comes from the District Valuation Roll data compiled by local councils as required by the Rating Valuations Act 1998.
 Sales prices must be reported by the seller (or their solicitors or authorised agents) to the local council as required by the Local Government Rating Act 2002 (Section 31).

-Sales data is reported post settlement, so we don’t display data for the most recent three months as that data won’t yet be complete.
-After three months we consider the data to be complete so add it to the dashboard.
+Sales data is reported post settlement, so we don’t display data for the most recent two months as that data won’t yet be complete.
+After two months we consider the data to be complete so add it to the dashboard.
 However, as we are always receiving sales data for earlier periods, so when the dashboard is updated, all period data is recalculated, so will change over time as it becomes more complete.

 The sales date used is the ‘agreement date’, so the date a deal was struck, not the settlement date.